projectcalico/calico/v3.6/security/Kubernetes Network.md

 ##### Allow egress traffic, same namespace

 The following policy allows pod outbound traffic to other pods in the same namespace that match the pod selector.
-In the following example, traffic is allowed only if it is going to a pod with color=red, on port 80.
+In the following example, traffic is allowed only if it is going to a pod with **color=red**, on port **80**.

 kind: NetworkPolicy
 apiVersion: networking.k8s.io/v1